domasin/NE-Piedmont-Biodiversity/README.md

-# NW-Piedmont-Biodiversity
+# NE-Piedmont-Biodiversity

-EN: A series of notebooks to analyze the biodiversity of north-western Piedmont.
+EN: A series of notebooks to analyze the biodiversity of north-eastern Piedmont.

-IT: Una serie di notebook per analizzare la biodiversità del piemonte nord-occidentale.
+IT: Una serie di notebook per analizzare la biodiversità del piemonte nord-orientale.